 Beloved but bittersweet

 Bedeviled brambles bristling

 Blunders bled by baleful barbs

 Writing challenges can be fun.
 Participating in a challenge provides more benefits than just enjoyment, however.
 It's an educational experience.
 A challenge can push the writer into areas that they haven't experienced before and enable them to explore new skills that they might want to investigate further.
 The experience can improve the writer's ability, even if they aren't completely happy with the composition that they created for the challenge.

 A writing prompt could be considered a subcategory of the writing challenge.
 A sentence, phrase, question, picture, or other prompt is presented and the writer is asked to respond with a composition.
 Multiple websites provide free writing prompts.
 I find some more stimulating than others, but I think it's good practice to try to respond even to prompts that seem uninteresting.
 They can all provide exercise for the brain, which can be very helpful for writers.
 Prompting new ideas and enabling writers to practice new skills are important outcomes of any writing challenge.

-Information about the 2019–2020 gray whale Unusual Mortality Event (UME) from NOAA
+Latest information about the gray whale Unusual Mortality Event (UME) from NOAA

 © 2019 Linda Crampton